4 MISTAKES IN ARMS` WORK

 - Work without hookgrip and straps.

 When I started running the seminars, that's what impressed me the most.
 A lot of athletes from functional fitness lifted the bar without hookgrip, but with a simple grip.
 Many just didn't know that in weightlifting it is necessary to lift a bar only with a hookgrip, because otherwise when after a large number of reps their forearms will become clogged and immobile by the end of the first minute of WOD, and then nothing will already help.
 It is also quite appropriate when performing pulls and snatch exercises to use straps, as it will help to save the skin on the palms and allow to relax the forearm muscles, which will make the arm more relaxed as a whole.
-Moreover, work with straps increases efficiency of training in some sense, as the athlete does not need to focus on the grip itself, and he pays more attention to the main technical aspects of exercise.
+Moreover, work with lifting straps increases efficiency of training in some sense, as the athlete does not need to focus on the grip itself, and he pays more attention to the main technical aspects of exercise.
 In my training programs I specifically advise in which exercises it is desirable to use straps.

 Conclusion: snatch and clean are ALWAYS performed by hookgrip, and straps help you.